tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 * A \\$5 discount off a \\$20 radio feels more valuable than a \\$5 discount off a \\$500 bed.
 * The difference between a 1% chance and a 2% chance seems more important than between a 51% chance and a 52% chance (likewise with 1 and 2 days vs 51 and 52 days).
 * Paying \\$10 for a liter of ice cream seems more attractive if you see that the price of half-liter is \\$8
-* If you're choosing between a low-price and medium-price version of a good, seeing that there's also a high-price version makes the medium-price version seem relatively more attractive.
-* (Writing out this list gives me a slightly nauseous nostalgia - releasing old memories from working on my PhD when I wrote and rewrote lists like this dozens of time.
-I'll leave some more examples at the bottom.)
+* (I list some more examples at the bottom).

 Many people have felt that there's a common principle at work, in particular: that the sensitivity to an attribute (price, probability, square feet) depends on the set of quantities that you're considering.
-But different people have proposed very different principles:
+But different people have proposed different principles:

 * **Range**: sensitivity is decreasing in the range of values observed (i.e. you're less sensitive as the difference between the maximum and minimum increases) -- Volkmann (1951), Mellers & Cooke (1994), Bushong Schwarzstein & Rabin (2016)
 * **Negative Range**: sensitivity is *increasing* in the range of values observed, the opposite of the above -- Koszegi & Szeidl (2003)
 * **Proportional Range**: sensitivity is increasing in the *proportional* range of values (the range divided by the average) -- Bordalo Gennaioli & Shleifer (2013)
-* **Frequency**: sensitivity at any point is proportional to the density of values in that neighborhood (Parducci (1965), Stewart Chater & Brown (2010))
+* **Frequency**: sensitivity at any point is increasing in the density of values in that neighborhood (Parducci (1965), Stewart Chater & Brown (2010))
 * **Magnitude**: sensitivity is decreasing in the magnitude of the values (e.g. the average) -- my own paper: Cunningham (2015).
 - (There are lots of other variants, most notably ones with a reference point, e.g. **Loss Aversion** says you're more sensitive *below* a reference point, and **Diminishing Sensitivity** says you're more sensitive in the *neighborhood* of a reference point (both are in Tversky & Kahneman 1991)).

-All of these models can be thought about as indifference curves that change slope as you change the elements in the choice set, e.g. adding option C changes the relative value of A and B:
+All of these models can be thought about as indifference curves that change slope as you change the elements in the choice set, e.g. below adding option C makes the indifference curves rotate clockwise, and so makes you prefer B to A:
 $$
 \xymatrix{\, &  &  &  &  & . & \,\, &  & \,\\
 \, & A &  &  &  &  & A\\